abcnews/terminus-fetch/README.md

 };
 ```

 There are a couple of gotchas in here related to image proxies.
 The `cmid` and `canonicalURL` properties will be those of the proxy, not the target image.
-While it's possible to return the ID of the proxied image from v1 documents, it's not on v2.
-So for the sake of standardisation, both will return the proxy ID and URL.

-In v2 responses, it's possible that the binary URL a rendition points to is acctually smaller than the dimensions in the object.
+It's possible that the binary URL a rendition points to is actually smaller than the dimensions in the object.
 This is because small originals are never upscaled by the image resizer, but can still be requested.
 This situation is flagged by the `isUndersizedBinary` property.

-## Developing

-To run the `/example` project:

-1. Copy `.env.example` to `.env` and add your Terminus API key
-2. Start the development server with: `npm run example`
-3. Visit `http:<machine_name>.aus.aunty.abc.net.au:1234`
-4. Open the browser's development console

-Note: If you are sure you've added your Terminus API key to `.env` and the console is still warning you that the key is not present, delete parcel's `.cache` folder and re-start the dev server.

 ### Releasing